Oven symbols and controls

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Oven symbols can be obscure, and if you don't know what they mean you'll never be able to make the most of your oven and get the best results.
+Oven symbols can be obscure, and if you don't know what they mean you won't make the most of your oven and get the best cooking and baking results from it.

 The good news is that all ovens tend to use similar symbols, so once you've learned the key ones that we explain below, you should be able to navigate your way around most ovens you come across.